 Update: I think a fair number of readers was asking wouldn’t the statutory retirement age of 62 years old be shifted.

-Thinking Deeper about SRS and Paying Taxes
+Some of My Deeper Thoughts about SRS and Paying Taxes

-At first, I just want to ensure that I can lock in that penalty free withdrawal age, just in case I need it.
+At first, I just want to ensure that I can lock in that penalty-free withdrawal age, just in case I need it.

 And then I realize maybe I should contribute to my SRS account.

-My tax deduction is damn bare.
+My tax deduction is quite bare.

 So SRS became a viable consideration.

 I really, really, really, really don’t like to have my money locked up.
-So that means no CPF SA top ups and previously no SRS contribution.
+So that means no CPF SA top-ups and previously no SRS contribution.

 Between the two of them, the SRS contribution is perhaps the lesser evil.